SBNBON005/bankzero/README.md

 - Install `Docker`
 - Clone and change directory to bankzero `git@github.com:SBNBON005/bankzero.git`

+## Functionality
+- Processing transactions from a csv file
+- Processing unprocessed transactions in the transaction tbl
+- Generate a csv report of processed transactions

+There's 3 separate scripts for each functionality

 ## Setup
 Run the command to bring up docker postgres db